mathewjose251/monitoring_automation/README.md

 ```

 ## Prometheus scraper
-The configuration is found in prometheus/prometheus.yml and gets mounted to the container at runtime.
+The configuration file is found in prometheus/prometheus.yml and gets mounted to the container at runtime.

 ```
   # Scrape the Node Exporter every 5 seconds.